AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/practice.md

 ## Moving customer account links

-In their Orange theme, ExampleCorp wants to transform the header links block to a drop-down, the way it is done in the Magento Luma theme:
+In their Orange theme, ExampleCorp wants to transform the header links block to a drop-down, the way it is done in the Luma theme:

 ![layout transform]

 To do this, they need to wrap the list of header links with a container and add a greeting with a drop-down arrow before the list.

-The Orange theme [inherits]({{ page.baseurl }}/frontend-dev-guide/themes/theme-inherit.html) from Blank, so by default the rendered header links look like following:
+The Orange theme [inherits](../themes/inherit.md) from Blank, so by default the rendered header links look like following:

 ```html
 <div class="panel header">